barionleg/cesium.wiki.gs/Contributor's-Guide.md

 We are a community that encourages contributions.
 Join us.
-Here's how to get started.
+Here's how.

 * [Get Started](#getstarted)
    * [Get the Code](#getthecode)